openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 In the example given below, we assume the USB device is ``/dev/sdb`` (the user should use the `lsblk` command to confirm).

-**NOTE:** Please don't confuse your host PC's own hard drive with the USB drive.
+**NOTE:** Please don't confuse your host machine own hard drive with the USB drive.
 Then, copy the contents of the iso file into the first USB stick by running the following command in the development machine: